narenbarman/PrintAndScan/README.md

-# hello-world
+# Print And Scan Project
-c# code to print line in console
+c# code to print
+C# code to scan